Sadaf Taherian

 Sadaf Taherian (صدف طاهریان; born July 21, 1988) is an Iranian model and former actress.
 She has had appearances in Iranian movies and television.
 After leaving the country, Taherian posted unveiled images of herself on Facebook and Instagram that were denounced by Iran's ministry of culture and Islamic guidance.

 Taherian started her modeling career after leaving Iran.
 She works with cosmetics, beauty and healthcare companies in countries including Turkey and the UAE.
 She is fluent in Persian, Turkish and English.

 Career

 Acting career

 Taherian began her professional acting career with a role in the film Nobody, Nowhere (2011) (fa).
-She followed it with another roles in four television series, including Woodpecker (2011) and Like a Dream (2012).
+She followed it with roles in four television series, including Woodpecker (2011) and Like a Dream (2012).

 Removing the Hijab

-In October 2015, Sadaf Taherian posted uncovered photos of herself on Instagram and Facebook in protest at being forced to wear a headscarf, and said she will speak out about the "dirty cinema of Iran".
+In October 2015, Taherian posted uncovered photos of herself on Instagram and Facebook in protest at being forced to wear a headscarf, and said she will speak out about the "dirty cinema of Iran".
 She has also posted videos on her Instagram account, saying that she had left the country for nearby Dubai and her account was not hacked.

-Iran’s law deems hijab mandatory for women since the establishment of the Islamic Republic in 1979.
+Iran’s law has deemed the hijab mandatory for women since the establishment of the Islamic Republic in 1979.
 In reaction to Taherian's act, the ministry of culture and Islamic guidance denounced her ‘immoral’, banned her from acting, and photoshopped the traditional head scarf back into the shots.